yxwucq/scExtract/README.md

 ### Annotate

 Using `auto_extract` subcommand.
-Make sure to add `Batch` key to raw_adata.obs for possible batch correction within dataset:
+Make sure to add `Batch` key to raw_adata.obs for possible batch correction within dataset.
+Sample datasets can be found at https://zenodo.org/records/13827072.

 ```
 scExtract auto_extract \